Leek-Tech/.github/profile/README.md

 - 👯 I’m looking to collaborate on Tycoons
 - 🤔 I’m looking for help with Make Money
 - 💬 Ask me about Nothing But Poor
-- 📫 How to reach me: admin@leekteck.icu
+- 📫 How to reach me: admin@leektech.icu
 - 😄 Pronouns: Leek Tech
 - ⚡ Fun fact: A bunch of poor people